-5. Take in the beauty of Corsica’s nature reserves
+5. Take in the Beauty of Corsica’s Nature Reserves

 If you enjoy nature reserves, Corsica has some particularly stunning spots!
-Best seen by yacht, the Réserve Naturelle de Scandola is a UNESCO-listed reserve with coastal caves, great snorkeling and diverse wildlife colonies including sea birds, seals and dolphins.
+Best seen by yacht, the Réserve Naturelle de Scandola is a UNESCO-listed reserve.
+With coastal caves, great snorkeling and diverse wildlife colonies including sea birds, seals and dolphins.

 From Bonifacio, drop anchor near the Lavezzi Islands and dive in the clear turquoise waters.
-Or, venture 10 kilometres inland north of Porte Vecchio to the emerald-green natural swimming holes of the Cavu River.
+Or, venture 10 kilometres inland north of Porto Vecchio to the emerald-green natural swimming holes of the Cavu River.

-6. Soak up Corsican history and culture
+6. Soak up Corsican History and Culture

 Take a trip back in time with Corsican heritage.
 Maison Bonaparte in Ajaccio has Napoléonic displays of documents, furniture and weaponry.
-While Musea di a Corsica in Corte is a splendid museum with important anthropology displays.
+While Musea di Corsica in Corte is a splendid museum with important anthropological displays.
 Or join in on one of Corsica’s yearly festivals such as the Carnival of Corsica in Sartène or the Calvi Jazz Festival in summertime.

 At 212 Yachts we have years of experience in putting together the best Corsica yacht charter itineraries.
 Here are a few destinations that you can’t miss!

-With a historic Old Town and restaurant-lined Porto-Vecchio Marina, Porto-Vecchio is one of the most fashionable yacht charter stopovers in Corsica.
+With a historic Old Town and restaurant-lined Marina, Porto-Vecchio is one of the most fashionable yacht charter stopovers in Corsica.
 A good location to access either the stunning beaches along the coastline or mountainous areas inland.
 Be sure not to miss sitting at a cafeteria at Place de la République or spending a leisurely day at the beaches such as Santa Giulia or Palombaggia.

 Calvi has excellent facilities for super yachts and exudes French Riviera-style with chic waterside restaurants on Quai Landry.
 Take the time to wander the narrow cobble stoned alleyways of the town and visit the dominating citadel.
-For day trips ashore, the village of Sant’ Antonino inland between Calvi and L’Ile Rousse is a pleasant perched village.
+For day trips ashore, the village of Sant’ Antonino inland between Calvi and L’Ile Rousse is a charming village.
 We recommend a cool drink at ‘I Scalini’, a restaurant with an amazing rooftop terrace with wide-reaching views over the countryside and coast.

 Port Tino Rossi ensures Ajaccio is a busy yacht charter destination with charterers attracted by historic sites and a thriving café scene.
 As the birth place of Napoléon Bonaparte, there’s plenty of history to absorb.
 As well as some excellent beaches to lounge at such as the Iles Sanguinaires or the less touristy southern shore of the Gulf of Ajaccio where you can laze at Isolella.

 Thriving Bastia is a commercial centre for Corsica and a popular starting point for Corsican yacht itineraries.
-Terra Vecchia, the old quarter of Bastia, has atmospheric cobblestoned alleyways and some ornate churches such as Église Saint-Jean-Baptiste.
+Terra Vecchia, the old quarter of Bastia, has atmospheric cobblestoned alleyways and ornate churches such as Église Saint-Jean-Baptiste.

 Terra Nova is the citadel zone with the restored Governor’s Palace housing the Municipal Museum and pleasant Jardin Romieu.
 The old port is a mix of traditional boats and yachts and comes alive on warm evenings.
 Walk along Quai des Martyrs de la Liberation for the best views of the harbour and stop at a waterfront bar for a cold Pietra, the local beer made from malt and chestnut flour.